Franky-cc/Automation-workshop_Session_2/README.md

 To run all the tests type in the terminal:
 ```
-npm run test-several-tasks
+npm run test_Create_Project_withTask
 ```
 This command will initialize all the test, and will create a report.html in the reports folder of the project.
 ```
-npm run test-several-tasks
+npm run test_Add_Several_Tasks
 ```
-To run the test that creates several tasks from a csv file An html report named SeveralTasksReport.html will be created in the reports folder.
-To visualize the report just open the html file on chrome and enjoy!
+To run the test that creates several tasks from a csv file, a html report named reportSeveralTasks.html will be created in the reports folder.
+To visualize the report just open the html file.